-From there, the next step is to figure out which node is the problem.
+If uninstalling all nodes enables your compositions to run again, the next step is to figure out which node was the problem.
 You can do this efficiently by first reinstalling half of your nodes.
 If the problem returns, then the problematic node must be in that half, so uninstall half of them and see what happens.
 Otherwise, reinstall half of the remaining nodes.
 Continue working by halves until you've narrowed the problem down to one node.
+If you downloaded the node from another Vuo community member, you can contact that person for help.
+If the problem is a node or subcomposition that you created, you can contact Vuo Support.